priyankaahire/Javascript_Backend_node_Workshop/README.md

     6. npx webpack-dev-server --mode=development

-## Note: If you want to see the ts to js conversion first open a 2 commond promt not a Powesheel first Run the "tsc -watch" and in 2nd terminal run the "npx webpack-dev-server --mode=development"
+## Note: If you want to see the ts to js conversion first open a 2command prompt not a Powesheel In first Run the "tsc -watch" and in 2nd run the "npx webpack-dev-server --mode=development"

-## if user want to Cretae js file in "src" folder and "Ts" file in typescript folder then need to be chnage the "tsconfig.json"
+## if user want to Cretae js file in "src" folder and "Ts" file in typescript folder so modification in "tsconfig.json"
     {
         "module": "commonjs",
         "rootDir": "./typescript",